 Click the [Log management] link above the page title, and select [API logs] in the dropdown menu.

-You can filter the logs easily using the URI-based search and advanced search functions.
+You can filter the logs easily using the keywords search and log date/time, advanced search functions.

 Click the [Advanced search] button to input advanced filter conditions.